On the Statistical Benefits of Curriculum Learning

 Based on analysis of key components, this paper proposes a novel AMU-Tuning method to learn effective logit bias for CLIP-based few-shot classification.

-We study Reinforcement Learning from Human Feedback (RLHF) under a general preference oracle.
+We investigate Reinforcement Learning from Human Feedback (RLHF) in the context of a general preference oracle.

 We consider a standard mathematical formulation, the reverse-KL regularized minimax game between two LLMs for RLHF under general preference oracle.